Don’t get me wrong – I love to travel, especially if it means flying. But the longer the flight is, the bigger the chance I’ll get bored.

-Mad Libs also makes some great pop culture themed options, such as Golden Girls, RuPaul’s Drag Race, Florida Georgia Line, and Wu Tang Clan.
+Mad Libs also makes some other great pop culture themed options, such as the 90s, Barbie, RuPaul’s Drag Race, and Stranger Things.

 Unlike the classic board game, Monopoly Deal is a quick game, making it great for flights where you might be looking for something quick to do.